MRoc/patcher/README.md

 * replace: `opReplace` replaces an element in an arrray or sets an property on an object.
 * remove: `opRemove` removes an element from an array or an property from an object.
 * removeRange: `opRemoveRange` removes an range for an array.
 Note that the last path element must be *range*.
-* moveRange: `opMoveRange` moves a range in an array.
-Note that the last path element must be a array of one source *range*s and one destination *number*.

 Notes: